nus-cs2103-AY2223S1/tp/docs/UserGuide.md

-One of the tools you may commonly encounter is spreadsheets, such as [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) or [Google<br><br> Sheets](https://www.google.com/sheets/about/), often provided by the head teaching assistant.
-However, when using these tools, you may<br><br> notice that there are a lot of redundant features which you don’t use, but clutter up your screen.
-Some<br><br> tools you actually want to use are instead hidden in the stash of icons and menus that you need to<br><br> painstakingly sieve through.<br><br>
+One of the tools you may commonly encounter is spreadsheets, such as [Microsoft Excel](https://www.microsoft.com/en-us/microsoft-365/excel) or [Google Sheets](https://www.google.com/sheets/about/), often provided by the head teaching assistant.
+However, when using these tools, you may notice that there are a lot of redundant features which you don’t use, but clutter up your screen.
+Some tools you actually want to use are instead hidden in the stash of icons and menus that you need to painstakingly sieve through.

 That’s not even the worst part!
-The module you’re teaching might demand separate Excel sheets to<br><br> keep track of different items such as assignments and attendance which can be a huge hassle.<br><br> Indeed, during our research, this is a point brought up by multiple TAs.<br><br>
+The module you’re teaching might demand separate Excel sheets to keep track of different items such as assignments and attendance which can be a huge hassle.
+Indeed, during our research, this is a point brought up by multiple TAs.

 ### Note-Taking Applications

-After being annoyed by all the Excel sheets, some TAs fall back to personal note-taking applications,<br><br> such as Apple Notes, Microsoft OneNote, or Notepad.
-If you use these, however, you realize that<br><br> formatting is often difficult to do.
+After being annoyed by all the Excel sheets, some TAs fall back to personal note-taking applications, such as Apple Notes, Microsoft OneNote, or Notepad.
+If you use these, however, you realize that formatting is often difficult to do.
-Useful functionalities like sorting and filtering are also difficult to<br><br> access, if not non-existent.<br><br>
+Useful functionalities like sorting and filtering are also difficult to access, if not non-existent.

 ## 2.3 The Lament of TAs

-After trying all of these tools, you may start wondering: why am I wasting time on admin work when it<br><br> can be better spent doing more productive tasks for myself or my students?
-You’re tired, and you just<br><br> want to catch up on your sleep schedule!<br><br>
+After trying all of these tools, you may start wondering: why am I wasting time on admin work when it can be better spent doing more productive tasks for myself or my students?
+You’re tired, and you just want to catch up on your sleep schedule!

 Be assured that you are not alone in this endeavor.
-According to an [analysis](https://johnjerrim.files.wordpress.com/2020/11/working_paper_workload_wellbeing_november_2020.pdf) done by University<br><br> College London on the Teaching and Learning International Survey, a significant portion of teachers<br><br> consider too much admin work as a source of their workload stress, which can in turn affect their<br><br> mental well-being.
-You wouldn’t want this to happen to you!<br><br>
+According to an [analysis](https://johnjerrim.files.wordpress.com/2020/11/working_paper_workload_wellbeing_november_2020.pdf) done by University College London on the Teaching and Learning International Survey, a significant portion of teachers consider too much admin work as a source of their workload stress, which can in turn affect their mental well-being.
+You wouldn’t want this to happen to you!

 ## 2.4 Our Solution

 StudMap is our solution for you.
-It is a lightweight desktop app that addresses your needs as a TA.<br><br> With a set of essential yet easy-to-use features, we aim to fill the void between Excel spreadsheets<br><br> and traditional note-taking apps, to provide you with the necessary tool to perform record keeping<br><br> effectively.
-This user guide is a reference for you, so that you know how to make the most out of<br><br> StudMap.<br><br>
+It is a lightweight desktop app that addresses your needs as a TA.
+With a set of essential yet easy-to-use features, we aim to fill the void between Excel spreadsheets and traditional note-taking apps, to provide you with the necessary tool to perform record keeping effectively.
+This user guide is a reference for you, so that you know how to make the most out of StudMap.

 ---

 # 3. How to use this User Guide

 Thank you for choosing StudMap!
-This user guide will help you navigate our beloved software.<br><br>
+This user guide will help you navigate our beloved software.

 1. You can head off to [Section 4: Quick Start](#4-quick-start) section for a quick tutorial.<br><br>
 2. If you’re already using StudMap, check out [Section 5: Features](#5-features) section to get in-depth information